Evaluative adverbs: lamentablemente, necesariamente, personalmente...

 Exercise 2: Rewrite the phrases

-Instruction: Rewrite the sentences by adding the adverb indicated to express necessity, obligation, emotion or personal judgement; place it in the most natural position.
+Instruction: Rewrite each sentence incorporating the adverb indicated to express judgement, necessity or opinion; place it in the most natural position.

 Show/Hide translation Show/Hide hints